-I have been teaching English at Lynchburg College since 1985.
+I have been teaching English at University of Lynchburg since 1985.
 I began teaching at Penn State as a graduate student there and taught for six years at the University of Illinois while getting my doctorate.
 My first job after that was at Louisiana State University in Baton Rouge.

-I’ve made several study tours abroad (besides other, less academic trips overseas): to Tunisia (1990), to Japan (1996, 1998), and Korea (2008), where I went with five students from Lynchburg College.
+I’ve made several study tours abroad (besides other, less academic trips overseas): to Tunisia (1990), to Japan (1996, 1998), and Korea (2008), where I went with five students from University of Lynchburg.
 These trips have helped me learn something about the cultural traditions of non-western nations and have added to my awareness of western traditions in a global context.

 Junior year spent studying at St. Peter’s College, Oxford University, England